odysseyindia/odyssey-tours/content/english/tim/itineraries/himalayan-village-walking-trail/_index.md

           colourful Sikh Gurdwara.

           The rest of your day is at leisure.
-If you'd like to go shopping or explore a bit more after the tour, you can take the Metro to vibrant Connaught Place to enjoy the many restaurants and more modern shops.
+If you’d like to go shopping or explore a bit more after the tour, you can take the Metro to vibrant Connaught Place to enjoy the many restaurants and more modern shops.
         date: ''